SimpelMe/stream-observer/README.md

 # Stream-Observer

-Stream-Observer is a script to observe running voc-video-streams.
+Stream-Observer is a script to observe running voc video streams.
+It opens mpv with all active (currently streaming) voc streams in a playlist.
+With further options you can
+* try all existing servers
+* try all servers that will be, are and were active until given days
+* try all servers given in a valid playlist

 First make `obs` executable with `chmod +x obs`.
 Then execute `obs`.

 * [Keys and shortcuts](#keys-and-shortcuts)